 - Not suited for operating with external pumps

+Hydrogels are widely used in the microfabrication of microfluidic chips.
 Hydrogels are 3D networks of hydrophilic crosslinked polymer chains that span in aqueous medium.
 Heating, exposure to UV light and using chemical chelators are common methods to have the hydrogel chains crosslinked to form desired networks.
 They are highly absorbent (they can contain over 90% water) natural/synthetic polymeric networks and highly porous, allowing for molecules or particles to diffuse through.

 In particular, culturing cells in hydrogels has shown to be useful in helping cells retain their native tissue-specific functions by mimicking the in vivo 3D tissue environment.
 The combination of 3D-hydrogel cell cultures with microfluidics offers several advantages including appropriate microscale dimensions that are comparable to in vivo microstructures, the establishment of chemical gradients to create dynamic 3D microenvironments, and creation of reproducible medium-matrix biointerfaces8.